spinalcord/Better-Error-Copy/README.md

-# BetterErrorCopy for VS Code
+# Better Error Copy for VS Code

-A VS Code extension that formats the problems list in a more readable Markdown format with code snippets, making it easier to share and document issues.
+A VS Code extension that formats the problems list in a more readable Markdown format with code snippets when you copy it, making it easier to share and document issues.

 ## Features